 Once you’ve gathered all your ingredients, it’s time to start mixing.
 Begin by combining the ground meats (beef, pork, and veal if using) in a large bowl.
 Add the eggs, Parmesan cheese, breadcrumbs, minced garlic, and finely chopped onions.
 Toss in a handful of freshly chopped parsley, basil, and oregano, and season the mixture generously with salt and pepper.

 When mixing, it’s important to be gentle.
-Overmixing can lead to tough meatballs.
-Use your hands or a spatula to gently fold the ingredients.
-Stop mixing once everything is just combined.
+Overmixing can lead to tough meatballs, so use your hands or a spatula to gently fold the ingredients until everything is just combined.
 Once mixed, it’s time to shape the meatballs.
 Aim for uniformity by rolling them into even-sized balls—about the size of a golf ball.
 This ensures they cook evenly, whether you’re frying or baking them.
 Place the formed meatballs on a tray as you go, ready for the next step.

 Cooking Techniques: Frying vs. Baking